bsutton/sounds/README.md

 If `onSkipBackward:()` is not specified then the button is not shown on the lock screen.
 If `onSkipForward:()` is not specified, then the  button is not shown on the lock screen.
-If `onPaused: (boolean)` is not specified, then flutter_sound will handle itself the pause/resume function.
+If `onPaused: (boolean)` is not specified, then Sounds will handle itself the pause/resume function.
 There is actually no way to hide the pause button on the lock screen.

-If `onPaused: (boolean)` is specified, then flutter_sound will not handle itself the pause/resume function and it will be the App responsability to handle correctly this function.
+If `onPaused: (boolean)` is specified, then Sounds will not handle itself the pause/resume function and it will be the App responsability to handle correctly this function.
 The boolean argument is `true` if the playback is playing (and probably must me paused).
 The boolean argument is `false` if the playback is in 'pause' state (and probably must be resumed).

 ```dart
 path = await trackPlayer.startPlayerFromTrack